discordjs/guide/guide/interactions/buttons.md

 });
 ```

 Now you know all there is to building and sending a `MessageButton`!
-Let's move on to how to receive buttons!
+Let's move on to receiving button interactions!

 ## Receiving buttons